 Pests » Borer

 Borer can structurally weaken timber, and long-term may begin to threaten the integrity of the supporting timbers within a building.
 Attacks by two-toothed longhorn beetles (Ambeodontus tristus) our second most common borer in the region are more likely to start in subfloors, especially where it is damp.
 Reducing populations can be as simple as improving ventilation and drying the area out.
 But that’s not all.
-It is equally important to apply a treatment that kills the adults, interupting their life cycle.
+It is equally important to apply a treatment that kills the adults, interrupting their life cycle.
 Recommended treatment involves a residual surface application that will last longer than the life cycle of the borer.

 Typical common house pinhole borer Anobium punctatum damage on Matai floorboards (small round exit holes and galleries)